dune-gdt/dune-gdt/source/tutorial-05__data_functions_and_interpolation.md

 ## 1.3: discrete functions

-Which often result from a discretization scheme, see the *tutorial on continuous Finite Elements for the stationary heat equation*.
+Which often result from a discretization scheme, see the [tutorial on continuous Finite Elements for the stationary heat equation](tutorial-10__cg_stationary_heat_equation_dirichlet.md).

 ```python
 from dune.gdt import DiscontinuousLagrangeSpace, DiscreteFunction